TopHatTeam/OpenDAW/README.md

 ### Why use a BSD Clause 3 license?

 This is suppose to be a blueprint for DAW developers.
 They can use this code freely without publicizing their work.
 This can be used for educational purposes, etc.
 Also don't use my name to promote your custom DAW.
-That's jus not cool
+That's just not cool

 ### What are the features?